 - Elbow brace to immobilize the elbow and prevent unnecessary movements and for proper healing of the affected area.

 - Pain medications to relieve of the pain and the swelling.

 - Elevate the elbow above the level of the heart to lessen the swelling.
-When lying down, place the elbow in couple of pillows to keep it elevated.
-When sitting down put the affected elbow in a sling.
+While lying down, place the elbow in couple of pillows to keep it in a higher position.
+When sitting down put the elbow in a sling.

 - When pain starts to subside and capable of moving the elbow, perform gentle rehabilitation exercises with the help of the physical therapist for fast healing, lessen the pain and restore range of movement of the affected elbow.